mobweb/MobWeb_ReferralCoupon/README.md

 ## Configuration

+### Shopping Cart Price Rule

 First, you have to create a shopping cart price rule that will be used to create a coupon code that will be sent to the referral.

+You may create this shopping cart price rule like any other shopping cart price rule.
+However, make sure to check the "*Use Auto Generation*" checkbox.
+Also, we recommend setting "*Uses per Coupon*" to "*1*", unless you want your referrees to be able to use the same coupon code more than once.

+The rest of the settings you can chose freely.
+Upon a successful referral, the extension will create a new coupon code for this shopping cart price rule and send it to the referree.

+### Transactional Email

 Next, you have to create a new transactional email that will be used to sent that coupon code.
-You can use the **{{var coupon_code}}** variable to include the coupon code in the email.
+You can use the *{{var coupon_code}}* variable to include the coupon code in the email.

 Here is an example transactional email: